linusjf/RIAY/HOWTO.md

 Results:

-1. The markdown is generated on the command line.
-This can be used to insert video markdown in your markdown files.
+1. Generates markdown on the command line.
+Used this to insert video markdown in your markdown files.
-2. The overlaid image file for the video is generated as `January/jpgs/bringingback.jpg`.
+2. Generates overlaid image file for the video as `January/jpgs/bringingback.jpg`.

 ## Merge monthly markdown files into one large README

 1. Edit the `stitch.md` file provided to include the markdown files you wish to merge.

-2. The file format is as follows:
+2. The file format follows:

     ```markdown
     # README